python/cpython/Doc/library/stdtypes.rst

 .. method:: str.title()

-   Return a titlecased version of the string where words start with an uppercase character and the remaining characters are lowercase.
+   Return a titlecased version of the string where words start with a titlecase character (see :meth:`str.capitalize`) and the remaining characters are lowercase.

    For example::